 If you have an overseas address, the address will not be accepted by the online system.
 You must mail your completed Form to the address listed on the Form.

-To complete the Form online, click on the court location where you have been summoned for jury service:
+Click on the court location where you have been summoned for jury service.

-Sometimes, despite our best efforts, the online the system is not available.
+Sometimes, despite our best efforts, the online system is not available.
 We strive to keep the online system available to you at all times.
 But if you are unable to enter the online system or cannot make the desired changes online, please use another method to contact the Jury Office.
 Mail the form or changes to the Jury Office address on the Form, or fax to the number given on the Form.
-You can contact us for more information.